Workers for Digital Economy

 Most of the ICT specialists are men (81%).
 Highest shares of workers with top- and secondary-level qualifications alike were noted in the under 29 age group (41–42%).
 In the secondary-level qualifications group the share of older workers is higher.

 An absolute majority of workers with top-level qualifications have higher education (89%); 9% of them have secondary or primary vocational education.
 Unsurprisingly, most of workers with secondary-level qualifications (72%) have secondary or primary vocational education; 21% of them have higher education.

-To assess how people’s jobs match their formal qualifications, the experts drafted a list ICT-related professions.
-The share of people formally trained in relevant ICT-related professions in the total number of workers with top-level qualifications reached 73%; for workers with secondary-level qualifications it was 22 percentage points lower.
+To assess how people’s jobs match their formal qualifications, the experts drafted a list of ICT-related professions.
+The share of people formally trained in relevant ICT-related professions in the total number of workers with top-level qualifications reached 73%; for workers with secondary-level qualifications, it was 22 percentage points lower.

 Professional upgrading and retraining of workers are of particular interest.
 Workers with top-level qualifications trained more often than those with secondary-level ones, in all areas (except 'Other additional vocational training').
 Most frequently workers in both groups took health and safety courses (about 13%), though such training doesn’t help to acquire specific professional competencies.